spacemandev-git/qtumbounties/README.md

 This is a specialized x86 based virtual machine implementing the Intel i686 instruction set.
 This is Qtum's future direction and will allow developers to write smart contracts in mainstream programming languages such as C++, Rust, and Go.
 There is also a prototype GCC based toolchain targeting the "operating system" implemented by this VM.

+Some additional (rough) information about the x86 VM is available [here](https://gist.github.com/Earlz/a42cfb526abb6108d82df0db1e702b5b).

 Tasks:

 * Add prototype x87 FPU instruction/register support that works on both x86 and ARM